Edit this page

 • Apply for a free license key.
 For larger apps, you can apply for a free license key if your team cannot afford one or didn't incorporate a company yet.
 Write two or three sentences explaining your situation and we will give you a free license key.

 The Open Source Pricing is a major milestone for Vike's growth.
-It preserves what makes open source special while ensuring Vike's priorities are aligned with the interests of its users, for a transparent and sustainable relationship.
+It preserves what makes open source special while aligning Vike's priorities with user interests, fostering a transparent and sustainable relationship.

 Pricing